Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

 Spaceship Titanic - Predicting Dimensional Transport

 The Spaceship Titanic competition challenges you to predict whether a passenger was transported to an alternate dimension during the ship’s collision with a spacetime anomaly.
 Using detailed personal and transactional records, this project applies the to build a robust machine learning solution.

 2.Install requirements:

+## 📊 Dataset Overview